csrc-sdsu/mole/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug Fix
 - [ ] Optimization
 - [ ] Example
-- [ ] Documentation Update
+- [ ] Documentation

 ## Description

-## Related Tickets & Documents
+## Related Issues & Documents

 <!--
-For pull requests that relate or close an issue, please include them below.
+For Pull Requests that relate or close an Issue, please include them below.
 We like to follow [Github's guidance on linking issues to pull requests](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

 For example having the text: "closes #1234" would connect the current pull request to issue 1234.
 And when we merge the pull request, Github will automatically close the issue.
 -->

-- Related Issue #
 - Closes #

 ## QA Instructions, Screenshots, Recordings